 The islands of the Azores that are part of Portugal were created centuries ago from volcanic activity.
 As a result we are now left with stunning scenery and lush green landscapes that just beg to be explored.

-The islands were discovered by Portugese navigators in the 15th century with Vasco de Gama and Christopher Columbus both visitors.
+The archipelago was actually discovered by Portugese navigators in the 15th century with visitors including both Vasco de Gama and Christopher Columbus.

-The islands beaches are not really conducive to sunbathing however the beach at the Hotel Bahia Palace on Sao Miguel island is excellent.
-However, beachcombing and beach walking is very popular as here you can relax and enjoy the natural scenery.
+All of the islands beaches are not really conducive to sunbathing however the beach at the Hotel Bahia Palace on Sao Miguel island is excellent.
+As a result, beach combing and beach walking is very popular as here you can relax and enjoy the natural scenery.

-At the heart of Azores tourism is the ability to go whale watching and today there are many companies offering opportunities to head out on to the Atlantic seas and witness for yourself some of the largest mammals on the planet.
+At the heart of Azores tourism is the ability to go whale watching.
+Today there are many companies offering opportunities to head out on to the Atlantic seas and witness for yourself some of the largest mammals on the planet.

-The islands food and wine is excellent with a rich variety of organic produce grown locally on the island.
-Spicy sausages, pork kebabs and delicious soups are everywhere.
+Food and wine is excellent with a rich variety of organic produce grown locally on the island.
+These include spicy sausages, pork kebabs and delicious soups which are served in most establishments.
 Vegetarians are well catered for and there is a terrific choice of cheeses!
 The wine is produced locally in the many vineyards dotted around the islands with the most famous being the Pico Verdelho which is excellent.

 Travel between the islands can be by boat or the more popular inter island air service which runs like an efficient bus service.
-Naturally both are subject to weather conditions so its best to coordinate your trip through a travel agent who will ensure that should there be issues then alternative arrangements can be made.
+Naturally both are subject to weather conditions so its best to coordinate your trip through a travel agent or specialist tour operator.
+They will ensure that should there be issues then alternative arrangements can be made.

 Sao Miguel – 67km X 16km

-The largest and most populated island on the Azores measures 67km X 16km and is known for its beautiful botanical gardens, agriculture and vineyards.
-With its green hills, thermal springs, waterfalls, lakes lagoons, forests and villages it makes for a great place to take a holiday or as the starting point for some island hopping.
+The largest and most populated island on the Azores is known for its beautiful botanical gardens, agriculture and vineyards.
+With its green hills, thermal springs, waterfalls, lakes lagoons, forests and villages it makes for an idyllic holiday.
+Sao Miguel is also a popular starting point for island hopping.

 Terceira – 29km X 17km

-The main town of Angra do Heroismo is a picture postcard town with traditional houses and cobbled streets and which has been declared a World heritage site by UNESCO.
+The main town of Angra do Heroismo is your picture postcard location with traditional houses and pretty cobbled streets.
+Back in 1983 the island was declared a World heritage site by UNESCO.

 Faial – 14km X 13km

 Dominated by a volcano Faial is known as the blue island because of the abundance of hydrangeas in the summer months.
-There is the small port of Horta which has some hotels and there is Peters Cafe which is popular with the sailing fraternity.
+There is the small port of Horta which has some hotels and Peters Cafe is popular with the sailing fraternity.

 Pico – 42km X 15km

 Dominated by the snow capped volcano, Mount Pico is the highest mountain in Portugal.
-The island is great for hiking and is also a main base for those heading out to watch whales.
+The area is great for hiking and is also a main base for those heading out to watch whales.
 In 2004 the landscape of Pico Island Vineyard Culture was name a World heritage site by UNESCO.

 Sao Jorge – 56km X 8km

-The rocky island of Sao Jorge is a long narrow craggy mountainous island formed from volcanic eruptions
+The rocky island of Sao Jorge is a long narrow craggy mountainous island formed from volcanic eruptions.

 Santa Maria – 17km X 9km

-The island of Santa Maria has the longest history in the Azores.
+Santa Maria has the longest history in the Azores.
 The main town is Vila do Porto and is set dramatically above its harbour.
-There is also great walking and nature reserves to enjoy.
+There are also great walking and nature reserves to enjoy.

 Flores – 17km X 12km

-Known as the garden island due to the abundance of hydrangeas as well as its green pastures, lakes, waterfalls, stunning views and settlements going back to the 15th century.
+Flores is known as the garden island due to the abundance of hydrangeas.
+As well as this there are green pastures, lakes, waterfalls, stunning views and settlements dating back to the 15th century.

 Graciosa – 12km X 8km

-A flat peaceful island which is reached by a 1/5 hour ferry from Sao Jorge or by air in 20 minutes from Terceira.
+A flat peaceful island which is reached on a 1/5 hour ferry from Sao Jorge or by air in 20 minutes from Terceira.

 Corvo – 6km X 4km